madisonbikes/bikeweek-busmap/README.md

 To avoid CORS restrictions that prevent React App's from loading remote resources, the bus data is loaded from https://madisonbikes.org/MadisonMetroVehiclePositions.json, which is updated on the server with a cron job running every 5 minutes.

+## Customization
+Look in `src/Constants.ts` for various configurable settings.